 8. Oil Specifications

-Every year in July, Volkswagen issues a TSB regarding oil specification for its vehicles.
+Almost every year, Volkswagen issues a TSB regarding oil specifications for its vehicles.
 The first time this TSB was issued was in 2008 to ensure oils met the VW 502 specification.
 The TSB list brands of oil by weight and what VW standard they meet for both gasoline and diesel engines.
 The only update this year was for additional oil brands and weights.

 The TSB recommends that owners always carry a spare quart of oil that meets the standards in the event the engine oil level needs topping off while they are on the road.